CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 ---
 title: "Install the Web Application Server"
 linkTitle: "Install Web Application Server"
-description: "Information about installing a Web Application Server."
+description: "Information about installing the Web Application Server."
 weight: 40
 ---

 # {{< param title >}}

-This guide describes how to install the Web Applications on the server.
+This guide describes how to install the Web Application Server components on the server.
 Please ensure that [Install Application Server][] has been completed before starting this installation.

 ## Extract Installation Artefacts

-1. We recommend that the Flow Debugger Service and Gateway are installed on the same Web Application Server.
-Copy the following artefacts to a folder on the machine (the version numbers may differ):
+1. Copy the following artefacts to a folder on the server (the version numbers may differ):
    * Cortex Innovation 2022.6 - Block Packages.zip
    * Cortex Innovation 2022.6 - Gateway.zip
    * Cortex Innovation 2022.6 - Flow Debugger Service.zip